MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsGroupPolicyAssignment.md

 > - Policy assignments are only propagated to users that are direct members of the group; the assignments are not propagated to members of nested groups.
 > - Direct user assignments of policy take precedence over any group policy assignments for a given policy type.
 Group PolicyPolicy assignments only take effect to a user if that user does not have a direct policy assignment.
 > - Get-CsOnlineUser only shows *direct* assignments of policy.
 It does not show the effect of group policy assignments.
 To view a specific user's effective policy, use `Get-CsUserPolicyAssignment`.
 This cmdlet shows whether the effective policy is from a direct assignment or from a group, as well as the ranked order of each group policy assignment in the case where a user is a member of more than 1 group with a group policy assignment of the same policy type.
 For example, to view all TeamsMeetingPolicy assignments for a given user, $user, run the following powershell cmdlet:  `Get-CsUserPolicyAssignment -Identity $user -PolicyType TeamsMeetingPolicy|select -ExpandProperty PolicySource`.
 For details, see [Get-CsUserPolicyAssignment](Get-CsUserPolicyAssignment.md).
-> - Group policy assignment is currently not available in Microsoft 365 Government GCC High or DoD deployments.
+> - Group policy assignment is currently not available in the Microsoft 365 DoD deployment.

 ## EXAMPLES